Bharathi-Tulasi/Star_Catcher_Pygame/README.md

 # Star_Catcher_Pygame
-Star catching game in 1 Player and 2 Players using Pygame.
+A simple Star catching game in 1 Player and 2 Players using Pygame.

 It is a simple game written using Pygame.